Last Updated on March 2, 2023 by Lori

 I don’t know about you, but I have several wool blankets in my home that I use for just about anything – keeping me cozy while I watch tv, wrapping around my shoulders by the firepit, instant ground cover for picnics and outdoor concerts…the list goes on.

 Follow along and I’ll walk you through the process of cleaning, drying, and storing these treasures so that you can count on many years of use.

-Wool Blankets Can Last a Lifetime
+Wool Blankets Can Last a Lifetime With Proper Care

 I received a lovely blanket almost thirty years ago as a wedding gift.
 It was purchased in Ireland during a friend’s vacation.
 The quality of the yarn and pattern are beautiful.

 Over the years, this blanket has been in heavy use during cold winters, as I or another family member snuggled under it while watching tv, reading, or napping.

 Occasionally the family member has been one of our dogs (and we have had some shedders!).